Sidik Djojosukarto: Chairman of the PNI

 In 1949, following PNI Chairman Sujono Hadinoto's departure to the Netherlands as a part of the Indonesian delegation to the Dutch-Indonesian Round Table Conference, he was appointed acting chairman of the party.
 In 1950, Sidik was officially elected party chairman in the PNI's fourth congress in Yogyakarta.
-He represented the radical nationalist wing of the PNI, and during his leadership, the wing increased their control over the party, spearheading the drive for the creation of a unitary state, and opposing both the Hatta and Natsir cabinets.
-After the collapse of the Natsir cabinet, Parliamentary Speaker Sartono was given the task of forming a government, however he returned his mandate to President Sukarno after not being able to form a cabinet.
+He represented the radical nationalist wing of the PNI, and during his leadership, the wing increased its control over the party, spearheading the drive for the creation of a unitary state, and opposing both the Hatta and Natsir cabinets.
+After the collapse of the Natsir cabinet, Parliamentary Speaker Sartono was given the task of forming a government; however, he returned his mandate to President Sukarno after not being able to form a cabinet.

 On the same day that Sartono withdrew, Sukarno appointed Sidik and Soekiman Wirjosandjojo of the Masyumi Party as formateurs.
 Sidik announced a PNI program of action if its members entered the government, the program included the liquidation of the Netherlands-Indonesia Union and the revision of the Round Table Conference.
-After several weeks of negotiations, both parties agreed to an equal share posts in the cabinet, with the Masyumi returning to the office of prime minister.
-On 1 March 1952, Sukarno appointed Sidik and Prawoto Mangkusasmito of the Masyumi Party as for the creation of a new cabinet.
-When Prawoto and Sidik failed to reach agreement, Sukarno appointed former Labor Minister Wilopo as formateur.
+After several weeks of negotiations, both parties agreed to an equal share of posts in the cabinet, with the Masyumi returning to the office of prime minister.
+On 1 March 1952, Sukarno appointed Sidik and Prawoto Mangkusasmito of the Masyumi Party for the creation of a new cabinet.
+When Prawoto and Sidik failed to reach an agreement, Sukarno appointed former Labor Minister Wilopo as formateur.

 Death and legacy

-While visiting the Indonesian National Party branch in East Java, Sidik grew fatigues, and was brought to the Surabaya General Hospital on 6 September 1955, accompanied by future-PNI chairman Ali Sastroamidjojo.
+While visiting the Indonesian National Party branch in East Java, Sidik grew fatigued and was brought to the Surabaya General Hospital on 6 September 1955, accompanied by future PNI chairman Ali Sastroamidjojo.
 There, the doctors diagnosed him with hypertension, caused by his campaigning activities for the upcoming legislative elections.
 He died on 8 September 1955, at the same hospital.
 His body was buried in his family's grave in Blitar on 9 September 1955.